Reading Group Guide

 About Eavan Boland

-Eavan Boland was born in Dublin.
-The author of more than a dozen volumes of poetry and nonfiction, she is a professor and the director of the Creative Writing program at Stanford University.
+Eavan Boland is the author of more than a dozen volumes of poetry and nonfiction.
+A professor and the director of the Creative Writing program at Stanford University, she lives in Stanford, California, and Dublin, Ireland.

 Books by Eavan Boland